andresv/gstreamer-klv-test/README.md

 ## Issues

-* From [log.txt](log.txt) can be seen that every 5th frame takes 233 ms instead of 33 ms as it should.
+* [FIXED]: From [log.txt](log.txt) can be seen that every 5th frame takes 233 ms instead of 33 ms as it should.
 What is causing it?